History of Hong Kong in Timeline

 2022: Life Expectancy

-In 2022, the life expectancy in Hong Kong was 81.3 years for males and 87.2 years for females.
+In 2022, life expectancy in Hong Kong was 81.3 years for males and 87.2 years for females.

-July 2023: Legislative Council Approved Reforms
+July 2023: Reforms approved

-In July 2023, the Legislative Council approved the reforms to the District Council electoral system.
+In July 2023, the Legislative Council approved the reforms.

 2023: Birth Rate

-The birth rate in Hong Kong in 2023 was 0.751 per woman of child-bearing age.
+In 2023, the birth rate in Hong Kong was 0.751 per woman of child-bearing age.

-February 2024: "One country, two systems" principle
+February 2024: "One country, two systems" principle would be kept permanently.

-July 2024: Suspension of Cross-Boundary Train Service
+July 2024: Closure of Cross-Boundary Train Service

 September 2024: Tornado at Victoria Harbour

-2024: District Council Seats
+2024: District council seats

 As of 2024, there are a total of 470 district council seats, 88 of which are directly elected.